ci-sumi/stresslessquiz/README.md

 # stresslessquiz

+This project is a part of a resubmission of the project [ https://ci-sumi.github.io/stress-free-living-quiz/].
+The project has been redeployed with the new changes.

 ## Project Overview
 Stressless Quiz is an online quiz designed for individuals looking to understand and manage stress better.
 The quiz offers users the opportunity to explore challenging questions related to the nature of stress, its causes, and effective stress management techniques.